Errata Pro jQuery 2.0 2nd Edition By Adam Freeman

 Text reads: I start by using the

-method to obtain the mydata.json file that contains details of the flower products and then use a data template to generate elements and add them to the document.Change to: I start by using the jQuery Ajax shorthand
+getJSONmethod to obtain the mydata.json file that contains details of the flower products and then use a data template to generate elements and add them to the document.Change to: I start by using the jQuery Ajax shorthand

-method to obtain the flowers.html file that contains details of the flower products and then use the jQueryslice()
+get()method to obtain the flowers.html file that contains details of the flower products and then use the jQueryslice()andappendTo()methods to generate elements and add them to the document.Why: The jQuery Ajax shorthand

-methods, not a Handlebars data template, is used to generate elements and add them to the document. -
+get()method, not the jQuery Ajax type-specific conveniencegetJSON()method, is used.
+The flowers.html file, not the mydata.json file, is obtained.
+The jQueryslice()andappendTo()methods, not a Handlebars data template, is used to generate elements and add them to the document. -

 Ch14 p366.